Muscogee language: Vowel length

 However, the correspondences do not always apply, and in some words, short /a/ is spelled a, long /iː/ is spelled e, and short /o/ is spelled o.

 Nonstandard orthography

-Muscogee Creek words carry distinctive tones and nasalization of their vowels.
-These features are not marked in the traditional orthography, only in dictionaries and linguistic publications.
+Muscogee words carry distinctive tones and nasalization of their vowels.
+These features are not usually marked in the traditional spelling, but may be indicated in dictionaries and linguistic publications.
 The following additional markers have been used by Martin (2000) and Innes (2004):